Step 13.1A: Stationary Rocker

 Mechanism-Editor: Click Force toolbar > Display Force Vectors

-When a minimum of one Part has mass, we calculate for you, and display Force Vectors.
+When a minimum of one Part has mass, we calculate for you and we display Force Vectors.

 The Force-Vectors give the direction, location, and magnitude of each Force.